Unlimited Summer Fun with Breck’s Adventure Pass

 By Ebeth Miller

-My four-year-old son Jarle (pronounced Yarley) has spent a lot of time on Peak 8 at Breckenridge Ski Resort, as he learned to ski over the last couple of seasons.
-So when I told him that we were heading up to the mountain on Friday, he furrowed his brow and asked with a concerned tone, “But there’s no snow??”.
-Though his question insinuated that perhaps mom hadn’t thought this hair-brain idea through, I assured him I had.
-“We are going to Peak 8 Base Camp for Summer Activities – like roller coasters!”
-His face turned from concerned to amazed – and we started talking about all the summer activities he could do at Peak 8 Base Camp.
+My five-year-old son Jarle (pronounced Yar-ley) has spent a lot of time on Peak 8 at Breckenridge Ski Resort as he learned to ski over the last couple of seasons.
+So when I told him that we were heading up to the mountain on Friday, he furrowed his brow and said with a concerned tone, “But there’s no snow.”
+Though his question insinuated that perhaps mom hadn’t thought this hair-brained idea through, I assured him I had.
+“We are going to Peak 8 Base Camp for Summer Activities—like roller coasters!”
+His face turned from concerned to amazed and we started talking about all the summer activities he could do.

-After almost a dozen runs on the Alpine Slide and the Gold Run Coaster, it was time to take it down a notch and go check out the Gemstone Panning, an interactive activity simulating the gold panning that brought miners to Breckenridge in the 1800s.
-This activity gives a little historical context for the kids visiting this old mining town, and also a great souvenir – a bag of gems to take home and remember their Breckenridge adventure (souvenir included in the Adventure and Explorer Pass).
+After almost a dozen runs on the Alpine Slide and the Gold Runner Coaster, it was time to take it down a notch and go check out the Gemstone Panning, an interactive activity simulating the gold panning that brought miners to Breckenridge in the 1800s.
+This activity gives a little historical context for the kids visiting this old mining town, and also provides a great souvenir—a bag of gems to take home and remember their Breckenridge adventure (souvenir included in the Adventure and Explorer Passes).
 Jarle carried his bag of gems around with him all day, and even slept with them that night.

-The Peak 8 Base Camp is a must do for families visiting Breckenridge, and also for the locals like us!
-Whether you opt for the Adventure Pass or the Pioneer Pack, the whole family can play together, make memories, and enjoy the great Colorado scenery.
-Next adventure for mom and Jarle, we are going to check out Breck’s Epic Discovery, including the Expedition Zipline Tour and the Alpineer Challenge Course.
+Peak 8 Epic Discovery is a must for families visiting Breckenridge, and also for locals like us!
+Whether you opt for the Adventure Pass or the Pioneer Pack, the whole family can play together, make memories and enjoy the great Colorado scenery.
+Next adventure for mom and Jarle, we are going to check out Breck’s Alpineer Challenge Course, including the log walk and rope swings.
 See you up there!